Police arrest woman for setting mother's home on fire after heated argument

 BATON ROUGE - Police say an argument between a mother and daughter led to the daughter setting fire to a couch in her mother's home, causing approximately $150,000 in damage.

-The East Baton Rouge Sheriff's Office says it happened in early September, when 29-year-old Erica Mitchell was living with her mother and an argument erupted between the two.
+The East Baton Rouge Sheriff's Office says it happened in early August, when 29-year-old Erica Mitchell was at her mother's home and an argument erupted between the two.
 Mitchell reacted by using a match to set fire to a couch in her mother's home.

 Witnesses told authorities they'd seen Mitchell set a fire on the porch of the house only a week before.
 In this earlier incident, Mitchell allegedly used a cigarette lighter to ignite a shirt and then threw the shirt on the roof of her mother's home.
 This fire caused minimal damage.

-Mitchell confessed to setting the fire on the couch and was charged with simple arson.
+Mitchell confessed to setting the fire on the couch and was charged with arson.